-- Providing general guidance or study specific services at study startup or throughout the course of a study.
-These services can include Routine On-site Reviews, Study Consultations, In-services, IRB Submission Assistance, External Audit Preparation, and Study Management Tools.
+1. Providing general guidance or study specific services at study startup or throughout the course of a study.
+These services can include Routine Onsite Review, Study Consultation, Educational service, IRB Submission Assistance, External Audit Preparation, and Study Management Tools.

 QIP ensures institutional regulatory compliance by:

-- Conducting Directed (for-cause) Audits at the request of the HSPH, HMS/HSDM Institutional Officials.
-Directed Audits focus on areas of concern that have been identified by a variety of entities, i.e., federal, state or institutional.
+- Conducting Directed (for-cause) Audits at the request of the Harvard Chan School, HMS/HSDM Institutional Officials.
+Directed Audits focus on areas of concern that may have been identified by a variety of entities, i.e., federal, state or institutional.

 - Recommending action to the IRB, based on onsite observations during Directed (for-cause) Audits.

 - Investigating allegations and findings of non-compliance.